compmec/shapepy/examples/README.rst

 Examples Gallery
 ================

-Here is a gallery of examples demonstrating what *compmec-section* can do!
+Here is a gallery of examples demonstrating what *pyshape* can do!